All competing dancers and their teachers, must be registered for the entire workshop at the city where competing. Entry fees are NON-REFUNDABLE.

 NO dangerous props may be used during the competition (swords, fire, etc.).
 General props are allowed, but must be taken on and off the stage within two minutes total.
 It is the sole responsibility of each studio to ensure that its props are taken on and off stage.
 JUMP staff cannot help with props.
 It is also the studio's responsibility to ensure that the stage is completely clean and clear after the routine is finished.
 Please do not build props backstage as this can be hazardous to the performers.
 For safety, dancers cannot stand above 6'6" on a prop.
 Props that stand above 10' are not guaranteed to fit on the JUMP stage.
 PLEASE NOTE: Any violation of the above rules will result in the routine being ineligible for any High Score awards and will be announced for Adjudication ONLY.

-All competing dancers and their Teachers must be registered for the entire workshop at the city in which they are competing.
+- All competing dancers must be registered for the entire workshop at the city in which they are competing.

-Please send one check, made payable to BREAK THE FLOOR PRODUCTIONS, for all fees.
+- Please send one check, made payable to JUMP DANCE CONVENTION, for all fees.
 There is no need to send separate checks for Workshop and Competition.
 You may also register online if paying by credit card.
 Faxed or phone entries will not be accepted.

-The deadline for competition changes is 2 weeks prior to the convention.
+- The deadline for competition changes is 2 weeks prior to the event.
 No changes will be accepted after this date.

-All numbers must appear according to their scheduled sequence unless a JUMP Stage Manager grants permission otherwise.
-Numbers failing to perform within ten routines of their scheduled time will be disqualified.
+- All numbers must appear according to their scheduled sequence unless a JUMP Stage Manager grants permission otherwise.